KIDA-BfR/Linked_Data_mapping_application/README.md

+# Full streamlit app

+Download the repository, install all required dependencies and run Home.py with `strreamlit run Home.py`

 # Mapping Service (Streamlit) — README

 This Streamlit page provides a “Mapping service” UI that maps **(Term + Definition)** to identifiers in: